redux-orm/redux-orm/README.md

 ### Polyfill

-`redux-orm` uses some ES2015 features, such as `Set`.
-If you are using `redux-orm` in a pre-ES2015 environment, you should load a polyfill like [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) before using `redux-orm`.
+Redux-ORM uses some ES2015+ features, such as `Set`.
+If you are using Redux-ORM in a pre-ES2015 environment, you should load a polyfill like [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) before using Redux-ORM.

 ## Usage

 ### Declare Your Models

 You can declare your models with the ES6 class syntax, extending from `Model`.
-You need to declare all your non-relational fields on the Model, and declaring all data fields is recommended as the library doesn't have to redefine getters and setters when instantiating Models. `redux-orm` supports one-to-one and many-to-many relations in addition to foreign keys (`oneToOne`, `many` and `fk` imports respectively).
+You need to declare all your non-relational fields on the Model, and declaring all data fields is recommended as the library doesn't have to redefine getters and setters when instantiating Models.
+Redux-ORM supports one-to-one and many-to-many relations in addition to foreign keys (`oneToOne`, `many` and `fk` imports respectively).
 Non-related properties can be accessed like in normal JavaScript objects.

 ```javascript
 // models.js